How to Sue for Emotional Distress After Being Sexually Abused

 Prevailing on a Claim of Intentional Infliction of Emotional Distress

-The plaintiff’s proof burden in a claim for intentional infliction of emotional distress is stringent.
+The plaintiff’s burden of proof in a claim for intentional infliction of emotional distress is stringent.
 As established in the 2009 Georgia Court of Appeals case of Steed v.
 Fed.
 Nat.
 Mortg.
 Corp., plaintiffs need to demonstrate:

 • The conduct that gave rise to the claim was intentional or reckless